 This bill mandates that the New Jersey Medicaid program cover emergency contraceptives without the need for a prescription or any other form of authorization.
 Currently, Medicaid only covers emergency contraceptives when they are obtained with a prescription, which can create barriers for individuals seeking timely access to these medications.
 By eliminating the prescription requirement, the bill aims to enhance access to emergency contraceptives, allowing individuals to obtain them over the counter without incurring out-of-pocket expenses.

-Additionally, the bill requires the Commissioner of Human Services to apply for any necessary state plan amendments or waivers to implement these provisions and secure federal funding for Medicaid expenditures.
-The Commissioner is also tasked with adopting rules and regulations to ensure the effective execution of the act.
-This legislation is designed to take effect immediately, regardless of federal approval, thereby streamlining access to emergency contraceptives for Medicaid recipients.
+Additionally, the bill requires the Division of Medical Assistance and Health Services to ensure that Medicaid managed care organizations include this coverage in their contracts.
+The Commissioner of Human Services is tasked with applying for any necessary state plan amendments or waivers to implement these provisions and secure federal funding for Medicaid expenditures.
+The act is designed to take effect immediately, regardless of federal approval, thereby streamlining access to emergency contraceptives for those in need.